Hemonyss/Dialox/README.md

 ### Description

-**Dialox: Your message is your business.
-Never worry about being blocked again.**
+Veilum: Your message is your business.
+Stay connected without central restrictions.

-Dialox is a next-generation messenger designed to protect your digital freedom.
-We believe that the right to private and unrestricted communication is fundamental.
+Veilum is a next-generation messenger built around a federated network to protect your digital freedom.
+We believe the right to private and unrestricted communication is fundamental.

-**How do we ensure this?**
+How do we ensure this?
-- Decentralized P2P network: Unlike traditional messaging apps, Dialox does not have central servers that can be disabled.
-This makes it virtually unblockable, even at the government level.
-Your messages are transmitted directly between user devices.
+- Federated network: Unlike traditional messaging apps, Veilum does not rely on a single central server.
+Each server node can federate with others, ensuring messages flow reliably even if some nodes go offline.
-- Advanced end-to-end encryption: We use the time-tested AES-256 algorithm in combination with the high-speed OCB mode.
-This not only protects the content of your conversations from any third party, but also ensures high-speed transmission.
+- Advanced end-to-end encryption: Veilum uses AES-256 combined with high-speed OCB mode, keeping your messages private while maintaining fast communication.
-- Full functionality without compromise: Enjoy everything you're used to: lightning-fast messaging, high-quality voice and video calls, file sharing, and group creation - but now with a guarantee of privacy.
+- Full functionality without compromise: Messaging, high-quality voice and video calls, file sharing, and group chats—all with privacy and resilience built in.

-**Why is Dialox your choice?**
+Why is Veilum your choice?
-- Your data belongs to you alone: We do not store, read, or transmit it.
+- Your data belongs to you: Messages are never stored on a single central server and cannot be read by unauthorized parties.
-- Bypass any blockages: Stay in touch with your loved ones and colleagues anywhere in the world, regardless of local restrictions.
+- Bypass local restrictions: Communicate freely, anywhere in the world, even under restrictive networks.
-- Open verifiable security: Our code is Open-Source, which allows independent security experts to verify its reliability.
+- Open verifiable security: Veilum is fully open-source, allowing independent experts to audit its security.

-**Why might you not like Dialox?**
-- Unlike other messengers, which have a centralized server and all messages go through it, in Dialox your device becomes a small part of a decentralized server, which can cause higher battery and data usage.
-- Calls may be unstable or delayed under certain conditions, but these conditions are almost the same as in other messaging apps.
-- Due to its architecture, our messenger depends on the number of its users, as they are the ones who transmit messages, calls, and other content to the intended recipients.
-Therefore, if there are too few users with server mode enabled and the load   is too heavy, the messenger's functionality may become unstable.
+What to be aware of?
+- Server load may affect performance: Calls and message delivery may vary depending on network load and the number of active federated nodes.
+- Network growth matters: The reliability and speed of the federated network depend on active participation; low participation may reduce stability.

-**YOUR DIGITAL LIFE IS YOURS AND NO ONE ELSE'S**
+YOUR DIGITAL LIFE IS YOURS AND NO ONE ELSE'S

 ### Our goals
-- **Digital Freedom:** We should be free when we're online.
+- Digital Freedom: Online communication should be unrestricted.
-- **Privacy First:** Privacy and security should come first.
+- Privacy First: Your security and privacy come first.
-- **Censorship Resistence:** Censorship should not prevent people from communicating online.
-- **Transparency:** People need to see how the app works to be confident in its security.
+- Censorship Resistance: People must stay connected regardless of blocks.
+- Transparency: Open-source development ensures users can verify security.

 ## Tech stack
-- **Frontend:** QT6 QML
+- Frontend: QT6 QML